 You can apply for a Georgia's Driver's License at any of the Georgia Department of Driver Services locations throughout the state.
 There is one located in Milledgeville at 200 Carl Vinson Road (Tel: 478- 445-4717), about a 10-minute drive south of campus.
 The facility is open Tuesday through Friday from 8 a.m. to 6 p.m. and closed Saturday through Monday.
 Note that Tuesdays are generally their busiest day.

 You will need to bring the following documents:

 - A Social Security Number (Note: if you are not eligible for a SS#, you need to go to the local Social Security Office to obtain a Form SSA-L676 'SSN CARD DENIAL NOTICE.')

 - Proof of Identification (valid passport is acceptable)

 - Proof of legal status in the United States (valid passport, I-94 card and I-20 or DS-2019)

-- Proof of residence in Georgia by one of the following*:
+- Proof of residence in Georgia by two of the following*: